juliendargelos/emulino/README.md

 scons
 ```

-You will get the `emulino` binary.
+You will get the `emulino` executable.